gwink-msda/Data-Analytic-Masters/D204/readme.md

 The goal of this project is to present a roadmap for what I personally use for each course.
 Additionally, I like to program quick solutions to things so I'll try and add my snippets that I use.
 Below is the parsed Quizlet questions/answers that WGU recommends for studying.
 I wrote the parser in powershell which you can find in the root directory of my D204 folder.
 I had to use powershell due to my environment configuration at work.

+``11/29
+All I plan on doing is studying these questions and answers, finding my sticking points, and then finding resources outside of WGU to learn the material.
+I will try and post links that actually helped.

 | Question | Answer |
 | ------------- | ------------- |
 | What type of skew would a polarizing movie get - where the beginning and end points are very high, with a dip in the middle?   | U-shape skew |